Personal Support Worker - 110

 How you'll gain skills

-- Through the use of simulation, structured lab activities and supervised placements.
+- Experience interactive simulations, structured lab activities and supervised placements.

 - By applying combined theoretical knowledge with practical skills during clinical placements.